Should You Invest in TeraWulf Inc. (WULF) Now?

 WULF) stock’s latest price update

-The stock price of TeraWulf Inc. (NASDAQ: WULF) has plunged by -1.25 when compared to previous closing price of 1.60, but the company has seen a -5.39% decline in its stock price over the last five trading sessions.
+TeraWulf Inc. (NASDAQ: WULF) has seen a rise in its stock price by 4.49 in relation to its previous close of 1.56.
+However, the company has experienced a 3.16% gain in its stock price over the last five trading sessions.

 WULF’s Market Performance

-TeraWulf Inc. (WULF) has experienced a -5.39% fall in stock performance for the past week, with a 9.72% rise in the past month, and a 144.96% rise in the past quarter.
-The volatility ratio for the week is 8.67%, and the volatility levels for the past 30 days are at 10.77% for WULF.
-The simple moving average for the last 20 days is -2.38% for WULF stock, with a simple moving average of 47.13% for the last 200 days.
+TeraWulf Inc. (WULF) has experienced a 3.16% rise in stock performance for the past week, with a 12.41% rise in the past month, and a 142.16% rise in the past quarter.
+The volatility ratio for the week is 9.19%, and the volatility levels for the past 30 days are at 10.09% for WULF.
+The simple moving average for the past 20 days is -1.12% for WULF’s stock, with a 51.25% simple moving average for the past 200 days.

-During the last 5 trading sessions, WULF fell by -5.39%, which changed the moving average for the period of 200-days by +12.06% in comparison to the 20-day moving average, which settled at $1.6255.
-In addition, TeraWulf Inc. saw 137.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WULF rose by +3.16%, which changed the moving average for the period of 200-days by +9.40% in comparison to the 20-day moving average, which settled at $1.6585.
+In addition, TeraWulf Inc. saw 144.89% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading